18TH AND 19TH CENTURY CANADIAN SILVERSMITHS and Marks

 Robert Cruickshank

-Robert Cruickshank – Montreal (1767-1809).
-A prominent and successful businessman, he immigrated from Scotland and set up a prolific firm, well know for Indian Trade Silver, ecclesiastical pieces and domestic silver in the neoclassical style.
+A prominent and highly successful Scottish immigrant.
+Known for prolific output in Indian Trade Silver, ecclesiastical pieces, and domestic silver in the Neoclassical style.

 George Lacy Darling